 The agriculture sector recorded very high growth as the favourable monsoon led to high production of kharif crops and mounting supplies in the markets.
 The slowdown in the services sector was because of the drag in financial and real estate services.
 The slowdown in real estate is also reflected in the deceleration in construction growth.
 While the impact of de-monetization was not visible in the Q3 data, the slowdown in economic activity is reflected in data of the past three quarters.
 With a smart and pragmatic Budget, greater government-policy focus on rural development and efforts to widen financial inclusion also augur well for the future of consumption.

 3. GLOBAL RENEWABLE OVERVIEW

-Wind and solar energy accounted for most of the remainder, with an installed capacity of 432 GW and 227 GW respectively.
-Other renewables included 104 GW of bioenergy, 13 GW of geothermal energy and about 500 MW of marine energy (tide, wave and ocean).
+At the end of 2016, global renewable generation capacity amounted to 2,006 GW.
+Hydro accounted for the largest share of the global total, with an installed capacity of 1,122 GW.
+Three-quarters of this was in large-scale plants of over 10 MW.
+Wind and solar energy accounted for most of the remainder, with capacities of 467 GW and 296 GW respectively.
+Other renewables included 110 GW of bioenergy, 13 GW of geothermal energy and about 500 MW of marine energy (tide, wave and ocean).

 4. INDIAN RENEWABLE OVERVIEW